Trina0224/WalkingWithGod/README.md

 31. Rotate from landscape to portrait is fine but portrait to landscape. (seems fixed.
 12/16)
 32. disable keyboard on ipad or iphone. (only display number keys.)
 33. auto detect language and display user's language.
-34. Form is not realy ready for Cellphone.
 35. Some languages are still waiting to translate.